 I will be offering a poetry workshop on select Tuesday evenings (7pm-9:15)

-To accommodate your schedule you may choose to come to any or all workshops scheduled below.
+To accommodate your schedule you may choose to come to any or all workshops.

 SPECIALTY WORKSHOP: PERSONA